tenzir/tenzir/web/blog/we-need-to-talk-about-the-cost-of-security-operations-infrastructure/index.md

 - **Adopting XDR**: Others are transitioning to Extended Detection and Response (XDR) solutions, prioritizing in-depth analysis over breadth.
 But as XDR gains traction, it may inherit SIEM's cost challenges.
-- **Building Security Data Lakes:** These are becoming increasingly popular due to their cost-effectiveness and advanced analytical capabilities.
+- **Building Security Data Lakes**: These are becoming increasingly popular due to their cost-effectiveness and advanced analytical capabilities.
 However, transitioning to a data lake doesn't guarantee reduced consumption.
 Many organizations will find they are swapping Capex for Opex.
 Moreover, while data